1aron/aronrepo/packages/aronrepo/README.md

 While the `build` command will work with `deploy` and `release`, aronrepo builds a complete package release workflow and the tools needed during it.

-Next, check out the [Aron's semantic release config](https://github.com/1aron/aronrepo/tree/beta/packages/semantic-release-config)
+Next, check out the [Aron's semantic release](https://github.com/1aron/aronrepo/tree/beta/packages/semantic-release-config)

 <a aria-label="overview" href="https://github.com/1aron/aronrepo#ecosystem">
 <picture>